target/token-manager-for-salesforce/README.md

 }
 ```

-Find the latest version in the "releases" section of this repo.
+Find the latest version in the "packages" section of this repo.
+You will need access to the Github repository and will need to make your user and a personal access token available as a project or system property to authorize with Github and download the package.
+More details can be found [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry).

 Add the following to your `application.yml` file to pass in Salesforce properties from TAP secrets/environment variables.
 You can set explicit values for these properties instead of environment variables if you prefer.
 Ensure you don't check any secrets into Git.